Money-saving tips! We’ve rounded up our top 30 wedding hacks that will save you money on your wedding!

 29. Drop it like it’s hot

 Hiring a DJ can be a little expensive and might be more expensive than one would expect it to be (especially the outstanding ones!)
-If you are having an intimate wedding, you might have an easier time running the reception on a playlist you prepared.
+However, if you have an intimate or micro wedding, you might have an easier time running the reception on a playlist you prepared.
 You can also assign a friend that can help you manage and keep an eye on this.

 30. Keep an eye out on sales

 Sales are the best part of the year for shopping.
-You can save a huge part of your money by buying bridesmaid’s gifts, dresses, decoration pieces on eastern sales, black Friday sales, Christmas sales, etc.
+You can save a huge part of your money by buying bridesmaid’s gifts, dresses (anything fashion!), decoration pieces on eastern sales, black Friday sales, Christmas sales, etc.

 There you are!
 Wedding hacks to save your money: Top 30 tips!